apache/incubator-weex-site/source/guide/front-end-frameworks.md

 Front-end technologies seem flourishing and productive.
 Using front-end frameworks in production is a good way to write maintainable apps.

 However, **Weex is not a front-end framework**.
 Indeed, front-end frameworks are just the syntax layer or DSL (Domain-specific Language) of Weex, they are decoupled from native render engines.
-In another word, Weex does not relay on any specific front-end frameworks, with the evolution of technology, Weex can integrate more widely used front-end frameworks as well.
+In another word, Weex does not rely on any specific front-end frameworks.
+With the evolution of the technology, Weex can integrate more widely used front-end frameworks as well.

 Currently, Weex mainly supports [Vue.js](https://vuejs.org/) and [Rax](https://alibaba.github.io/rax/), and those frameworks are already integrated into Weex SDK, you don't need to require them manually.